josharnow/PanDerm/README.md

 _**Note**_: PanDerm is a general-purpose dermatology foundation model and requires fine-tuning or linear probing before application to specific tasks.

-### TODO

-- **PanDerm-base**: The ViT-base version of PanDerm weights will be released, providing a general-purpose vision encoder for dermatology applications.
-- **Finetune script**: Finetuning script of PanDerm.
-- **PanDerm-v2**: PanDerm pretrained with more training data.

 ## Installation
 First, clone the repo and cd into the directory:
 ```shell